mchester/assignment_b2/README.md

 <img src="man/figures/README-example-2.png" width="100%" />

-This package is special it saves you from repeating code in the visualization of the difference of means between categorical and continuous variables.
+This package is special because it saves you from repeating code in the visualization of the difference of means between categorical and continuous variables.